Views Media

 Common Mistakes to Avoid

-1. Rolling Too Fast - Speed doesn't increase effectiveness; slow, controlled movements work best
+1. Rolling Too Fast - Slow, controlled movements work better than quick passes

-2. Using Too Much Pressure - Start gentle and increase gradually; excessive pressure can cause bruising
+2. Using Too Much Pressure - Start gentle; too much pressure can bruise rather than release

-3. Rolling Over Lower Back - Avoid direct pressure on the spine; focus on surrounding muscles
+3. Rolling the Lower Back - Avoid direct pressure on the spine; work the surrounding muscles instead

-4. Skipping Areas - Target all major muscle groups for balanced recovery
+4. Skipping Areas - Hit all major muscle groups for balanced recovery

-5. Not Being Consistent - Regular 5-10 minute sessions beat occasional long sessions
+5. Not Being Consistent - Short regular sessions work better than occasional long ones

 Warning: Never roll over joints, bones, or areas with acute injuries.
-If you have chronic pain or medical conditions, consult a healthcare professional before starting a foam rolling routine.
+If you have chronic pain or medical conditions, check with a professional before starting.

 Care Tips for Foam Rollers